Published on

 - ½ cup buttermilk

-CHOCOLATE CHIPS: Chocolate chips are my favorite addition to zucchini bread as they add a burst of chocolate to already delicious bread.
+CHOCOLATE CHIPS: Chocolate chips are our favorite addition to zucchini bread as they add a burst of chocolate to already delicious bread.
 Add a cup of chocolate chips tossed in a bit of flour into the batter before pouring it into the pan.

 NUTS OR RAISINS: Try walnuts or raisins mixed into the batter for another option to take your zucchini bread to the next level.